 - Check hardware devices

-This article will walk you through the basics of Rescue Mode.
+This article will walk you through the basics of using Rescue Mode.

 - Getting Started with SSH